Medical Volunteering in Tanzania - Arusha

 If you would like to stay connected during your stay, we recommend bringing an unlocked mobile phone and purchasing a local SIM card when you arrive in Tanzania.
 The local team can assist you with purchasing a SIM card and data during your program orientation.
 Additionally, you can access WiFi at cafes and restaurants in Arusha.

-If you would like to arrive a day earlier than your recommended arrival date, or wish to spend a few extra nights after finishing your program, we can arrange extra nights of accommodation for you for $35 (approximately $35) per person, per night, meals included, subject to availability.
+If you wish to arrive a day earlier than your recommended arrival date or spend a few extra nights after finishing your program, we can arrange extra nights of accommodation for you at $35 (approximately $35) per person per night, including meals, subject to availability.
 You will be able to book extra nights via your profile after you register.

 Tanzanian cuisine varies across the country due to differences in produce found inland and along the coast.
 The immigration of Khoja Indians has influenced local dishes with Indian flavors.
 Staple foods in Tanzania include rice, ugali (maize porridge), chapatti, and beans.
 Please keep in mind that rice and beans are significant components of meals in Tanzania, so you can expect to be served these quite often.